brandlabs/bigcommerce-multi-child-products/README.md

 ![](./assets/images/normal-product-page.jpg)

-and this is how it looks with the our custom template is applied (styling is inside the normal `productView.scss` file).
+and this is how it looks with our custom template applied (styling can be inside the normal `productView.scss` file).

 ![](./assets/images/multichild-product-page.jpg)